Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

     ./gradlew -i -PignoreDirty=true mlWatch

 The "ignoreDirty" parameters tells the mlWatch task to only load files that are modified once mlWatch starts running.

-If you'd instead like to run the JUnit tests, you can use the Gradle "--tests" feature to run a subset of tests - e.g.

-    ./gradlew test --tests FlowRunnerTest

-Or, if you've loaded this project into an IDE such as Intellij, you can simply use the IDE's capabilities for running one or more tests at once.

 #### Testing the Data Hub library in another project